 If your research involves recruiting participants online, engaging in conversations in online chatrooms or using other methods of online communication, or content analysis, for instance using posts from forums or other types of social media, approval must be sought through and you must answer 'Yes' to the question 'Does the project involve human participnats' on Research Ethics Online.

 If you are planning to use a transcription service to transcribe your data, you should include information about the intention to use a transcription service in your application and details about data protection clauses in the contract City has with them.

 These must describe the measures the service has in place to protect the confidentiality and security of the research data both in transit and whilst held by them, providing clear instructions about the return and/or destruction of the research data once it has been transcribed and declaration from the transcribing service that the research data will not be used for any other purpose, and, that they will comply with General Data Protection Regulation (GDPR)/data protection legislation; please include copies of the contract with your application.

 In the participant information sheet you need to include information about the use of a transcription service and that a contract is in place which includes data protection clauses.

-For further information about transcription services, please contact your local research ethics committee.
+For further information about transcription services, please contact the Procurement team.